Down Syndrome

 Education and Guidance

-Our child life specialists provide support, education, and guidance to help you and your child during treatment and hospitalization.
-Child life specialists explain procedures, offer encouragement, and use fun activities to take your child’s mind off treatment.
+Our social workers provide support, education, and guidance to help you and your child during treatment and hospitalization.
+They explain procedures, offer encouragement, and use fun activities to take your child’s mind off treatment.

 Care Coordination and Support

-Our social workers can help you navigate the medical system and coordinate the variety of health services your child needs.
+Our patient navigators can help you navigate the medical system and coordinate the variety of health services your child needs.
 We help you work with insurance providers, connect you with resources, and help you manage details related to your child’s care.

 Duke Children's Hospital & Health Center is proud to be nationally ranked in 10 pediatric specialties.